• Skip to primary navigation

 Perfect Muffaletta Bread

 Make the perfect loaf of light and soft muffaletta bread with this super easy recipe.
 Stuff this bread with olive salad, sliced deli meat, and cheese to make an authentic New Orleans sandwich.
-It will be a real crowd pleaser at your Super Bowl party or family dinner!
+It will be a real crowd pleaser for get togethers or events!

 Print Pin FavoriteSaved!
 Rate